The Fast and the Furious (1954 film): Box office

 The film was popular but struggled to recoup money for ARC because it often played on the bottom of double bills, which meant it received a flat fee instead of a percentage.
 Alex Gordon confirmed that saying "it soon became obvious that single B-pictures like these first three [The Fast and the Furious, Five Guns West, Apache Woman] would not work out for the new company – they played the bottom of twin-bill programming at $25 per booking.
 AIP would have to own both pictures to obtain percentage bookings."
 This would prompt AIP to make movies as a package for release as a double bill.

 However by August 1955 Corman claimed he had repaid his twelve main investors in the film.

 Legacy

 The film was successful enough to garner Corman a three movie deal.

+In 1994, the film was remade as The Chase, starring Charlie Sheen and Kristy Swanson.

-Decades later, producer Neal H. Moritz and Universal Pictures licensed the film's title for 2001's The Fast and the Furious.
+Years later, Neal H. Moritz and Universal Pictures licensed the film's title for 2001's The Fast and the Furious.
 Moritz said that he had difficulty choosing between proposed titles such as Racer X, Redline, Race Wars, and Street Wars, and was inspired by a documentary on AIP that included Corman's film.
 Moritz was able to trade the use of some stock footage to Corman for use of the title.

 Corman recalled the story differently in a 2022 interview, stating that Moritz had been struggling to name his new film and had turned to his father, a former AIP executive.
 His father suggested reusing the effective title of the earlier Roger Corman film.
 Moritz negotiated the rights to use the title from Corman.